GregoryKogan/file-scanner/README.md

 A high-performance, multithreaded command-line utility for scanning files against a database of malicious MD5 hashes.

 This project is a demonstration of modern C++ software engineering principles, designed to be robust, scalable, and maintainable.
 It is built with a clean, decoupled architecture to ensure high cohesion, low coupling, and excellent testability.

+> Made for the [Kaspersky SafeBoard](safeboard.kaspersky.ru) internship.

 ## Features